Bumble Inc. (BMBL) Shares Down Despite Recent Market Volatility

-The stock price of Bumble Inc. (NASDAQ: BMBL) has dropped by -2.24 compared to previous close of 17.89.
-Despite this, the company has seen a fall of -0.29% in its stock price over the last five trading days.
+The stock of Bumble Inc. (NASDAQ: BMBL) has decreased by -2.91 when compared to last closing price of 17.18.
+Despite this, the company has experienced a -6.71% fall in its stock price over the last five trading sessions.
 Barron’s reported on 01/10/23 that Headwinds for Bumble Are Easing.
 The Stock Is a Buy, Analyst Says.

 Is It Worth Investing in Bumble Inc. (NASDAQ: BMBL) Right Now?